snahanku/Sweets-Management-System/README.md

 ```bash
 pytest
 ```
 🤖 My AI Usage

-This project was developed p through manual coding and design decisions, with AI tools used selectively as productivity and clarity aids, not as code generators.
+This project was developed primarily through manual coding and design decisions, with AI tools used selectively as productivity and clarity aids — not as automatic code generators.

-🔧 AI Tools Used
+AI Tools Used

 Google Gemini

-ChatGPT (for documentation refinement and explanation)

-THE "HOW"
+Used mainly for brainstorming and validating backend design decisions.

+ChatGPT
+Used for refining documentation, explanations, and improving overall readability.

-How I Used AI
+🧩 The "How" — How I Used AI
 1️⃣ API Design & Brainstorming (Google Gemini)

-I used  Gemini during the early stages of development to:
+During the early stages of development, I used Gemini to:

 Brainstorm RESTful API endpoint structures

-Validate naming conventions for routes such as authentication, inventory management, search, purchase, and admin actions
+Validate naming conventions for:

+Authentication routes

+Inventory management routes

+Search and filtering endpoints

+Purchase and admin-only actions

-Think through role-based access control flows (Admin vs User vs public)
+Think through role-based access control flows (Public vs User vs Admin)

-Clarify expected request/response behavior for edge cases (for example: insufficient stock, invalid inputs)
+Clarify expected request/response behavior for edge cases such as:

+Insufficient stock

+Invalid inputs

+Unauthorized access

-Impact of AI on My Workflow
+📈 Impact of AI on My Workflow

-Using AI tools helped me:
+Using AI tools helped me to:

-Think faster about API structure before coding
+Think faster about API structure before writing code

 Reduce time spent on documentation formatting

-Improve clarity and confidence in design decisions
+Improve clarity and confidence in architectural decisions

-However:
+Ownership & Code Responsibility

+Core backend logic:
-Core backend logic : Its a 60- 40 ratio where I implemented the logic  and chatgpt , gemeini help to asses it on different edge cases  which saved time in general
+Approximately a 60–40 split, where I implemented the main logic manually, and AI (ChatGPT/Gemini) helped assess edge cases and validate scenarios — saving time without reducing ownership.

-Flask routes : Although flask routes are already mentioned  and the primary boiler plate is assesd by gemini then i manually implemented the code.
+Flask routes:
+High-level route ideas and boilerplate were reviewed with Gemini, but all route implementations were written manually.

+SQLAlchemy models:
-SQLAlchemy models : Gemini suggested model  attributes in order to keep track of all posible column values
+Gemini suggested possible model attributes to ensure all necessary fields were considered, while the final schema design and implementation were done by me.

+JWT authentication:
-JWT authentication : Applied  for registration and  login purpose .
-Gemini help to predict where should i implement them
+JWT was manually implemented for registration and login flows.
+Gemini assisted in reasoning about where authentication and authorization checks should be enforced.